Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 * Gaussian:  Gaussian elimination with partial pivoting (see README inside).

+* :new: FeStiff: compute the stiffness matrix, for the Poisson equation, discretized with P2 finite elements on triangles.

 * :new: Weno: a classical computation in hyperbolic PDES (see README inside).